codezero-be/courier/README.md

     $data = ['do' => 'something', 'with' => 'this']; //=> Optional
     $headers = ['Some Header' => 'Some Value']; //=> Optional

-### Enable Caching (Laravel Only)
+### Enable Caching

 Optional number of minutes to cache the request/response.
 Until it expires Courier will not actually hit the requested URL, but return a cached response!
-At the moment this is only usable for Laravel...
+If you use Laravel then Laravel's [`Cache`](http://laravel.com/docs/5.0/cache) will be used.
+If not then [`phpFastCache`](https://github.com/khoaofgod/phpfastcache) is used.

 	$cacheMinutes = 30; //=> Default = 0 (no caching)